 As is mentioned quite concisely in this page on waves, waves that meet each other undergo superposition and either constructive or destructive interference.
 This can be seen straight from Maxwell’s equations and so for a long time this was not questioned.
 It was eventually discovered that it is actually possible for photons to collide with each other in an effect called light by light scattering.
 According to particle physics such an interaction where two photons end up bouncing off each other is controlled by the W± bosons.
 Despite considerable effort being exerted from some very powerful lasers there has still not been direct observational evidence of elastic light by light scattering.
 Most of the information for its existence has come from parallel observations involving the anomalous values of the magnetic moment in electrons and muons.

 The importance of the Sun in our solar system cannot be overstated.
 When considered, it is quickly realised that almost all sources of energy on this planet come from the Sun.
 For solar power it is obvious, but wind power is caused by the temperature gradient the Sun produces and fossil fuels originally started out as plants absorbing energy through photosynthesis.
-The two main exceptions are tidal power, which is a conversion of the Earth and Moon’s rotational kinetic energy and geothermal power, which is gained from nuclear decay in the Earth’s core.
+The two main exceptions are tidal power, which is a conversion of the Earth and Moon’s rotational kinetic energy, and geothermal power, which is gained from nuclear decay in the Earth’s core.

-Ultra high energy cosmic ray (UHECR) are cosmic rays which are measured to have over 1018 eV of kinetic energy.
+Ultra high energy cosmic rays (UHECR) are cosmic rays which are measured to have over 1018 eV of kinetic energy.
 Many of these particles exist beyond the Greisen–Zatsepin–Kuzmin limit, a theoretical limit based on the interaction of the cosmic rays above a certain energy threshold and the photons of the cosmic microwave background radiation.
-In essence if the particles were of too high energy they would of interacted and slowed down, but this restriction only applies over a certain distance.
+In essence if the particles were of too high energy they would have interacted and slowed down, but this restriction only applies over a certain distance.
 UHECRs are believed to be produced locally and so are not restricted by the limit.
-There is also a possibility that heavier nuclei my circumvent the limit also but what particles make up UHECRs are still unknown.
+There is also a possibility that heavier nuclei may circumvent the limit also, but what particles make up UHECRs are still unknown.
 Despite this the mass compositions have been measured by the Pierre Auger Observatory in Argentina which is believed to show particles of higher mass than helium with an upper limit of about iron.

 When a charge is placed in an alternating electric field it will oscillate according to the alternating force on it.
 If the time spent in each field direction is equal it should return to the same position after one cycle.
 This assumption is only true under the condition that the electric field is perfectly homogeneous and so there is no change of electric field strength as a function of distance.
 If the field is inhomogeneous, it will clearly have a gradient of field strength over the distance the charge oscillates.
 While the charge performs its half cycle within the stronger field it will experience greater returning force than the half of the cycle in the weaker section of field.
 This leads to, over one complete oscillation, an average force transporting the particle from strong to weak field.
 This is called the ponderomotive force and has the mathematical form:

-Where e and m are the charge and mass of the particle, ω is the angular frequency of the fields oscillations and the final term is the gradient of the electric field strength, E, squared (if E is small enough the action of the magnetic field can be ignored).
+Where e and m are the charge and mass of the particle, ω is the angular frequency of the field’s oscillations and the final term is the gradient of the electric field strength, E, squared (if E is small enough the action of the magnetic field can be ignored).